larsvonschaff/Django-mockingbird/README.md

-#### Attention!
-Cases where returns must be specified:
+### Attention!
+Cases where returns must be specified: Model methods!

-If your model has custom methods, you must specify their names and their return to the mock.
-You will likely need to specify the same data type your actual method returns to make your tests pass.
+If your model has custom methods, you must specify their names and return data to the mock, otherwise your tests won't pass.

 ```python